 The Clarke Crusaders compete in the National Association of Intercollegiate Athletics and are a member of the Midwest Classic Conference.
 Intercollegiate teams include MEN'S and WOMEN'S bowling, basketball, cross country, golf, soccer, track and field, and volleyball; as well as MEN'S baseball and WOMEN'S softball.
 Clarke also offers a spirit team (cheer and dance) and a wide variety of intramural sports.
 Clarke Athletics is recognized as a NAIA Champions of Character Five-Star Institution.

-Clarke confers the Associate of Arts (AA), Bachelor of Arts (BA), Bachelor of Science (BS), Bachelor of Science in Nursing (BSN), Bachelor of Fine Arts (BFA), Master of Arts in Education (MAE), Master of Business Administration (MBA), Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP)and Doctor of Physical Therapy (DPT).
+Clarke confers the Associate of Arts (AA), Bachelor of Arts (BA), Bachelor of Science (BS), Bachelor of Science in Nursing (BSN), Bachelor of Fine Arts (BFA), Master of Arts in Education (MAE), Master of Business Administration (MBA), Master of Organizational Leadership (MOL), Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) and Doctor of Physical Therapy (DPT).

 Renewable, merit-based scholarships include Presidential scholarships, Clarke grants, alumni/sibling discounts, and competitive fine arts and departmental awards.
 Apply for admission early to be considered for Clarke scholarships.